openAPI-Studio/confluence-macro-toolkit/README.md

 Access via: **Confluence Admin → Apps → Macro Toolkit Settings**

 - Toggle each macro on/off for the entire site
-- Draw.io disabled by default with external service warning
 - Settings stored in Forge Storage

 ## Permissions